Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 4. The Customer Expectation Gap

 Customers now demand precise ETAs, live tracking, and flexible delivery windows.
 Static systems cannot deliver this level of responsiveness because they operate on predefined assumptions, not live operational data.
+Enterprises that fail to close this gap risk customer churn and erosion of brand trust—especially in competitive sectors such as e-commerce, CPG, and retail.

 The Shift: From Planning to Execution

-The fundamental transformation happening in enterprise logistics is simple but profound: The focus is shifting from planning to execution.
+The fundamental transformation happening in enterprise logistics is simple but profound: the focus is shifting from planning to execution.

 Traditional Transportation Management Systems (TMS) were built to answer the question: “What is the best plan?”